Historical marker #2178 in Bourbon County marks the Centerville Baptist Church. 246 Russell Cave Rd., Hwy. 353.

-Before the Civil War the black church was the heart of the black community.
-Many black congregations met separately in white churches, or more often during the same services, but blacks sat in the back or in the balcony.
+Before and after the Civil War the Black church was the heart of the Black community.
+Many Black congregations met separately in white churches, or more often during the same services, but Black members sat in the back or in the balcony.
 Reverend Elisha W. Green in Paris succeeded in convincing the members of the white Baptist church to allow them to establish a separate congregation.
 Approval was granted and in 1857 the African Baptist Church was conducting separate worship services in Paris.

-After the Civil War and blacks won their freedom, the church remained the most important institution in shaping the black community.
+After the Civil War and those who were enslaved won their freedom, the church remained the most important institution in shaping the Black community.
 With Rev. Green as their inspiration, the Centerville Baptist Church was organized in 1867.
 In 1904 the present building replaced a wooden frame building, and the church has been faithful in serving its community throughout its long history.

 Centerville Baptist Church

 The 1904 building in one of the earliest photographs.